sfigg/commercialization-public/manufacture/desktop/boot-to-uefi-mode-or-legacy-bios-mode.md

 ## Detect UEFI or BIOS mode on a factory floor

-Before installing Windows, check to make sure your firmware is booted to the right mode, using any of these methods:
+Before installing Windows, check to make sure your firmware is booted to the right mode using any of these methods:

 *  **Use a script to check**.
 Windows PE: create a script that checks which mode the device is booted in before installing.
 See [WinPE: Boot in UEFI or legacy BIOS mode](winpe-boot-in-uefi-or-legacy-bios-mode.md).